-Residence Hall Director (RHD)

-The Residence Hall Director supervises the hall staff of a group of residence halls and is responsible for the complete operation of those buildings.
+- Residence Hall Director (RHD) The Residence Hall Director supervises the hall staff of a group of residence halls and is responsible for the complete operation of those buildings. - Resident Advisor (RA) The Resident Advisor is a student staff member that is responsible for a particular area of a residence hall or small house.

-Assistant Residence Hall Director (ARHD)

-The Assistant Residence Hall Director assists the Residence Hall Director in the operation of the assigned building/area.

-Resident Advisor (RA)

-The Resident Advisor is a student staff member that is responsible for a particular area of a residence hall or small house.
 Each floor of a large residence hall has one or more RAs per floor to monitor and assist residents.
 In addition to policy enforcement, they present educational and social programs for their area.